Connect with us

 Related: Penguins Not “Good Enough To Win”, Should “Get Bad Fast” Says Burke

-#12: Never Really Interested in Playing With His Favorite Player
+#12: Until 4 Nations Face-Off, He Was Never Really Interested in Playing With His Favorite Player

 At the time McDavid was drafted, it was hard to argue against Sidney Crosby as the world’s greatest hockey player.
 Crosby also happened to be McDavid’s favorite player.

 The two were often compared as McDavid entered the league and through his first few seasons the debate over who was better remained.
-Interestingly, as a fresh NHLer, McDavid wasn’t all that interested to play with Crosby.
+Interestingly, as a fresh NHLer, McDavid wasn’t all that interested in playing with Crosby.

 It is said that McDavid once alluded to the fact their playing styles were similar and that meant it probably would have been a challenge to play on the same line.
 He figured they would have clashed more than potentially helped each other.
 And, considering the competitive nature of McDavid overall, it is believed he preferred to line up against his favorite player to test his skills.

-In reality, this is the case for a lot of superstars and especially Crosby who had a reputation of being difficult to play with.
-It wasn’t always easy finding him the right linemates in Pittsburgh because other players couldn’t quite figure out what to do to be an asset on Crosby’s line.
+In reality, this is the case for a lot of superstars, especially Crosby who has/had a reputation for being difficult to play with It wasn’t always easy finding him the right linemates in Pittsburgh because other players couldn’t quite figure out what to do to be an asset on Crosby’s line.

 #11.
 Wants to Play Against, But Learn From the Best

-It’s this fiery competitive spirit that likely took McDavid to Arizona to practice with Auston Matthews this offseason.
+It’s this fiery competitive spirit that likely took McDavid to Arizona to practice with Auston Matthews for several straight offseasons.
 McDavid and Matthews skated together doing drills and testing each other, both hoping to pick up elements of the other’s games heading into the 2020-21 season.
-For McDavid, it was Matthews ability to shoot the puck, something McDavid has admittedly would like to improve.
+For McDavid, Matthews could shoot the puck, something McDavid admittedly wanted to improve.
+Probably not coincidentally, McDavid scored 64 goals in one season following one of their summers together.

 Related: Oilers Will Likely Lose Strong Forward in Seattle Expansion Draft

 Off the ice, McDavid and Matthews have become close friends and it will be interesting to see if, one day, there’s ever talk of these two trying to get on the same team.
-If McDavid’s desire to play against the best like he did Crosby is any indication, we’re guessing McDavid and Matthews will never be on the same team.
+It’s unlikely considering Matthews signed an extension with the Maple Leafs and McDavid is likely to extend with the Oilers around July 1, 2025.

 #10.
 McDavid Did Want to Play With Milan Lucic